RetroDECK/ES-DE/THEMES-DEV.md

 #### gameselector

 Selects games from the gamelists when navigating the `system` view.
 This makes it possible to display game media and game metadata directly from this view.
 It's possible to make separate gameselector configurations per game system, so that for instance a random game could be displayed for one system and the most recently played game could be displayed for another system.
 It's also possible to define multiple gameselector elements with different selection criterias per game system which makes it possible to for example set a random fan art background image and at the same time display a box cover image of the most recently played game.
-The gameselector logic can be used for the `image` and `text` elements.
+The gameselector logic can be used for the `image`, `video`, `text` and `datetime` elements.

 Supported views:
 * `system`